devGod1994/brickellpaymentgateway-plugin/README.txt

 * Feat: Add Apple Pay gateway - works only in Safari.
 * Fix: MobilePay Subscription gateway is now available when using the "Change Payment" option from the account page.
 * Feat: Show a more user-friendly error message when payments fail in the callback handler.
-* Dev: Add new filter woocommerce_pensopay_checkout_gateway_icon
+* Dev: Add new filter woocommerce_BrickellPay_checkout_gateway_icon
-* Dev: Add WC_PensoPay_Countries::getAlpha2FromAlpha3
+* Dev: Add WC_BrickellPay_Countries::getAlpha2FromAlpha3
 * Fix: Use alpha2 country code instead of alpha3 country code in MP Checkout callbacks
 * Fix: Modify force checkout logic used for MobilePay Checkout to enhance theme support.
-* Fix: WC_PensoPay_API_Transaction::get_brand removes prefixed penso_ when fallback to variables.
+* Fix: WC_BrickellPay_API_Transaction::get_brand removes prefixed penso_ when fallback to variables.
 * Fix: Refund now supports location header to avoid wrong response messages when capturing Klarna and Anyday payments.
 * Fix: Capture now supports location header to avoid wrong response messages when capturing Klarna and Anyday payments.
-* Dev: Add filter woocommerce_pensopay_transaction_params
+* Dev: Add filter woocommerce_BrickellPay_transaction_params
-* Dev: Add filter woocommerce_pensopay_transaction_params_description
+* Dev: Add filter woocommerce_BrickellPay_transaction_params_description
 * Feat: MobilePay Checkout now automatically ticks the terms and condition field during checkout.
 * Fix: PHP8 compatability
-* Fix: WC_PensoPay_API_Transaction::get_brand now falls back to variables.payment_methods sent from the shop if brand is empty on metadata.
+* Fix: WC_BrickellPay_API_Transaction::get_brand now falls back to variables.payment_methods sent from the shop if brand is empty on metadata.
 * Feature: Anyday split payments as payment gateway.
 * Feature: MobilePay Checkout now shows the description as copy in checkout/mobilepay-checkout.php by default which makes it easier by merchants to adjust their communication.